• Skip to primary navigation

 What if I make home renovations?

-If the home improvement takes places after three years, you can request a "Remodeling Adjustment" to ensure that Unison won't share in the value you added to your home via the renovation.
+If the documented home improvement takes place after three years, you can request a "Remodeling Adjustment" to ensure that Unison won't share in the value you added to your home via the renovation.

 What is the maximum loan-to-value (LTV) ratio that Unison will accept?